zcyy0/Geometry-GRPO/README.md

 │   └── extract_answer.py       # Regex logic for answer extraction & normalization
 └── README.md
 ```
-## Results
+## Experiments & Results
 The curriculum learning is divided into three phases: phase 1 trains on all difficulty 1 questions; phase 2 difficulty 2 questions and phase 3 difficulty 3 questions.
+Each phase trains on 1 epoch only.
+I experimented with training for more than 1 epoch for each phase, and found out that the accuracy and reward did not further improve after 1 epoch.
+This is likely because the model recognizes the problems it has seen in the first epoch and starts to shortcut the reasoning and directly output answers.
-Weights and Bias charts on rewards of the three phases:
+Weights and Bias charts on rewards of the three phases shows the model keeps improving over the three phases.
 | Phase 1 | Phase 2 | Phase 3 |
 | :---: | :---: | :---: |
 | ![Run 1](./assets/phase1_accuracy_reward_mean.png) | ![Run 2](./assets/phase2_accuracy_reward_mean.png) | ![Run 3](./assets/phase3_accuracy_reward_mean.png) |

 At the end of each phase, the model is evaluated on 300 validation examples.
-The results are as following:
+The results are as following.
+It shows that the model learns faster on the synthesis data.
+This makes sense because synthesis problems are easier: the model needs to recognize a function graph and write the function equations, or calculate the volume of 3D shapes, whereas geometry problems requires the model to recognize spatial relatioships and details in geometric shapes.
 | Metric | Phase 1| Phase 2| Phase 3|
 | :--- | :---: | :---: | :---: |
 | **Accuracy** | 47.0% | 53% | 57% |